-DATE: July 3, 2017
+DATE: July 12, 2017

-- TO: All Full-Service Health Plans and Specialized Behavioral Health Plans (not including EAP plans) - FROM: Sarah Ream, Deputy Director Office of Plan Licensing - SUBJECT: APL 17-009 (OPL) Guidance Regarding AB 72 and Notice to Enrollees
+TO: All Specialized Health Plans (not including non-EAP behavioral health plans)1

+FROM: Sarah Ream, Deputy Director

+Office of Plan Licensing

+SUBJECT: APL 17-011 (OPL) Guidance Regarding AB 72 and Notice to Enrollees

 Assembly Bill (AB) 72 (Stats.
 2016, ch.
 492) prohibits a noncontracting individual health care professional from "surprise balance billing" an enrollee when the enrollee received covered services from a contracting health facility at which, or as a result of which, the enrollee received service from the noncontracted individual health professional.
 In such instances the enrollee shall pay no more than the same cost sharing the enrollee would pay for the same covered services received from an in-network individual health professional.
 AB 72 addresses the issue of surprise balance billing when an enrollee receives care from an in-network provider (often, a hospital or ambulatory care facility), but other treating providers brought in to participate in the enrollee's care are not contracted with the enrollee's health plan.